marcoantonioni/virtual-users-locust-sandbox/README.md

 ## Run examples

+In a **LOAD_TEST** scenario, the number of process instances started when CREATEPROCESS is present in BAW_VU_ACTIONS is variable and depends on the number of users registered in the Team defined as "starter" and on the actions that each of these users can perform sequentially depending on the values ​​set in BAW_VU_ACTIONS .

+In a **UNIT_TEST** scenario the number of completed process instances depends on the maximum duration limit defined by BAW_UNIT_TEST_MAX_DURATION.

+In both scenarios, the max number of process instances started is defined by the BAW_PROCESS_INSTANCES_MAX variable.

-!!!
-Before run any scenario update configuration files for your runtime environment.
+*!!! ===>> Before run any scenario update configuration files for your runtime environment.*

 ### Run Unit Test or Load Test
 The run type is defined by BAW_RUN_MODE variable